spboy13/OneTagsci/README.md

   1. Upload "arduino_readRFID_sendToRPI.ino" file to arduino
   2. Visit "https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/#:~:text=The%20easiest%20way%20is%20to,Arduino%20IDE)%20to%20your%20board."
       for info about arduino-rpi communication
+  3. Library for RFID scanner is included in the files.
-  3. Make sure to have a working OS in your Rpi.
+  4. Make sure to have a working OS in your Rpi.
 Simply run the latest version of python script and everything should go well.
-  4. For queries, contact me at email: arthurbetezjr@gmail.com
+  5. For queries, contact me at email: arthurbetezjr@gmail.com